Ezequiel92/GalaxyInspector/docs/src/api/analysis/data_acquisition.md

 # Data acquisition functions

-These functions are used internally and none are exported.
+These functions are used internally and some are exported.

-These functions depend on the particulars of the simulation code (e.g. units).
+They may depend on the particulars of the simulation code (e.g. internal units).

-These function read the different output files from the simulation (snapshots, FoF catalogs, sfr.txt, etc.), and load the data into memory as dictionaries.
+These function read the different output files from the simulation (snapshots, FoF catalogs, `sfr.txt`, etc.), and load the data into memory as dictionaries.

 ---